swaits/typst-collection/glossy/src/gloss.typ

     .join(", ")
 }

+// Formats a term string based on the specified mode.
+//
+// Given mode, long-form, and short-form, this function returns the formatted
+// term based on the mode.
+When mode is ...
+//
+// - "short" -> returns "short-form"
+// - "long" -> returns "long-form"
+// - "both" -> returns "short-form (long-form)"
+//
+// Parameters:
+//   mode (string): The mode in which to format the term.
+Possible values are "short", "long", or "both".
+//   short-form (string): The short form of the term.
+//   long-form (string): The long form of the term.
+//
+// Returns:
+//   string: The formatted term based on the specified mode.
+//
+#let __default-format-term(mode, short-form, long-form) = {
+    if mode == "short" {
+      short-form
+    } else if mode == "long" {
+      long-form
+    } else {
+      // mode assumed to be "both"
+      long-form + " (" + short-form + ")"
+    }
+}

+// Styles a term to control its display in a document.
+//
+// Parameters:
+//   term-body (content'ish): the unstyled output from __gls()
+//
+// Returns:
+//   content: display ready content (assumed based on `term-body`)
+//
+#let __default-show-term(term-body) = {
+  // Default: just render it like normal text term-body
+}

 // Initializes the glossary system and sets up term reference handling.
 //
 // This function is typically used with `#show: init-glossary`.
 It performs